-Active Management Investment Strategy: The use of investment strategies designed to increase portfolio values by exceeding market average rates of return.
-This can be achieved by using active portfolio management techniques such as swaps and spreads.
-Active management is characterized by the trading of securities prior to maturity.

-Agencies: Some credit agencies (such as the Government National Mortgage Association) re owned and directed by the federal government and their debt obligations are backed by the full faith and credit of the U.S. government.
-Other federal agencies, referred to as government sponsored enterprises, are not guaranteed by the full faith and credit of the U.S. Government.
-These agencies presumably have de facto backing by the federal government and include the Federal Farm Credit Banks, the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

 Amortized Cost: The original cost of an investment with amortization of premium or accretion of discount over the life of the security.
 In addition, interest received from semi-annual coupon interest payments would be accrued ratable over six month periods.
 This amortization smooths coupon interest payments and recognizes, ratably until the investment matures, the difference between the purchase price and, at maturity, the par value of the security.